dcndn4/Assign-Python-PyB-PyR/README_ongoing.md

 Back around to the beginning!
 First testing to make sure that my rearranged files on my desktop are still magically linked up to this repo.
 So cool!

+And then... so many little details to re-orient myself to.
+Seems almost old-fashioned to just go ahead and open JL or Spyder without considering the environment to use, but back at this point, that wasn't a concern yet.
+So Long Ago!
+Wow.

 ### Coda_post/op 9.26.21